 Having international students at Christmas is so much fun, introducing them to our many traditions and seeing their joy as they take pictures around the Christmas tree.
 It’s a great opportunity to show hospitality and love to the stranger as the Bible commends and commands.
 Your home doesn’t have to be perfect, your family doesn’t have to perfect, the food doesn’t have to perfect (they might not even notice).
 You don’t have to cook lots extra, as often your guests want to try a little, rather than eat a lot.
 We’ve often found with the help they offer it’s not much extra work.
 Whatever you have to offer, they really appreciate the invitation and they know that it is very special to be invited to join a local family on Christmas day.

-Claire is part of the OMF Diaspora Returnee Ministry Team, serving East Asian students in Belfast and a member of the Friends International Welcome Committee.
+Claire is part of the OMF Diaspora Returnee Ministry Team.

 *names of students have been changed